theomeli/react-tetris/README.md

 # react-tetris
-A Tetris web application using react hooks
+A Tetris web application using react hooks.